 - Early Intervention for toddlers and their families

 - Employment Support

 What Makes Us Unique

 Title VI Notice of Protection Against Discrimination: The Arc of Central Alabama operates its programs without regard to race, color, and national origin in accordance with Title VI of the Civil Rights Act.
-Any person who believes she or he has been aggrieved by any unlawful discriminatory practice under Title VI may file a complaint with The Arc of Central Alabama.
-For more information on the civil rights program and the procedures to file a complaint, contact us at (205) 323-6383.
-If information is needed in another language, then contact (205) 705-1836.
+Any person who believes she/he/they has been aggrieved by any unlawful discriminatory practice under Title VI may file a complaint with The Arc of Central Alabama.
+For more information on the Civil Rights Act and the procedures to file a complaint, contact us at (205) 323-6383.
+If information is needed in another language, please contact (205) 705-1836.
 Further, a complaint may be filed directly with the Federal Transit Administration by contacting the Office Of Civil Rights with Attention to Title VI Program Coordinator at 1200 New Jersey Ave.
-SE, Washington, DC 20590.
+SE, Washington, D.C.
+20590.

 1953: A group of parents concerned about the education of their children with intellectual and developmental disabilities came together to form the Association for Retarded Children and establish a school, which became known as The Opportunity Center.

 1978: Federal legislation established curriculum in public schools for all children with disabilities until age 21.
 Since then, The Arc has focused our efforts on Early Intervention services for children from birth to three years and on Day and Residential programs for adults age 21 and older who have aged out of the public school system.

 1985: With grants from the Alabama Department of Mental Health, we added our first work training facility, Arc Way Industries, on 1st Avenue North in Birmingham.

 1996: We officially changed our name to The Arc of Jefferson County.
 To learn why we use the word ‘Arc’ instead of the acronym ‘ARC’, click here.